 There are certain customer service skills that every employee must master if they are forward-facing with customers.

 Without them, you run the risk of finding your business in an embarrassing customer service train-wreck, or you'll simply lose customers as your service continues to let people down.

-Luckily, there are a few universal skills that every support member can master that will drastically improve their interactions with customers.
+Luckily, there are a few universal skills that every support member can master that will dramatically improve their conversations with customers.

 Below I'll cover the 15 most-needed skills to master this incredibly important position.

 When most business publications talk about customer service skills, things like "being a people person" tend to take the spotlight.